 Acetic acid is the carboxylic acid in which the R group of the above structure is –CH3.
-In the IUPAC nomenclature, carboxylic acids are named by dropping the final –e of the name of the alkane corresponding to the longest chain in the acid and by adding –oic acid.
-Always, the carboxyl carbon is assigned number 1.
+In the IUPAC nomenclature, we name carboxylic acids by dropping the final –e of the name of the alkane corresponding to the longest chain in the acid and by adding –oic acid.
+Always, we assign the carboxyl carbon number 1.
 According to this, the IUPAC name for acetic acid is ethanoic acid.
 So the acetic acid is the common name of it.

 Acetic acid is naturally synthesized by anaerobic fermentation using sugar substrates.
-This is carried out by anaerobic bacteria.
+The anaerobic bacteria carry out this process.
 The main method of synthetically producing acetic acid is by the methanol carbonylation method.

 Glacial acetic acid is the undiluted form of acetic acid.
 It doesn’t contain any water; thus, it has 100% acetic acid only.
-Glacial acetic acid is diluted by adding water to prepare the required concentration of acetic acid solutions.
+We can dilute this acid by adding water to prepare the required concentration of acetic acid solutions.
 Since it is too concentrated, the acidity of glacial acetic acid is high.
 Therefore, it is corrosive and can damage the skin if in contact.

-What is the difference between Acetic and Glacial Acetic Acid?
+What is the Difference Between Acetic Acid and Glacial Acetic Acid?

 Acetic acid is the acid that gives vinegar its characteristic taste.
 Moreover, the pure acid is a colourless viscous liquid or glassy solid while glacial acetic acid is the highest concentrated form of acetic acid.
 That is, the glacial acetic acid contains no or less than 1% water.
 In other words, undiluted or 100% concentrated acetic acid is known as glacial acetic acid.
 Therefore, the main difference between acetic acid and glacial acetic acid is that the acetic acid causes no harm whereas the glacial acetic acid is corrosive.
 Therefore, the glacial acetic acid should be handled with care.